Store shelves are littered with additives for fuel that claim to provide a number of benefits, including…

 • Maximum horsepower

-Do additives for fuel work, though?
+Do fuel additives work, though?

 A quick Google search reveals multiple articles that claim they don’t.
 There must be a good reason so many people regard fuel additives with skepticism.